euclio/robco-term/README.md

 This program requires an installation of stable [Rust][rust-official] and [cargo], and [ncurses].

-If you can't get rust or cargo from your friendly neighborhood package manager, try this script from the [official site][rust-install]:
+If you can't get rust or cargo from your friendly neighborhood package manager such as apt or homebrew, try this script from the [official site][rust-install]:

 ```sh
 $ curl -sSf https://static.rust-lang.org/rustup.sh | sh